jeredbare/paradigm/README.md

 * The scoring mechanism is based on your threat landscape.
 The more discovered domains that are open to the internet, the higher score you will get (this is not ideal).

 ### Example
 * If your `Scan Score` is 90% - that means 90% of the discovered domains responded back with 200 response and are open to the internet.
-Scoring is subjective, however you may want to evaluate you environment to see if everything open to the internet is supposed to be.
+Scoring is subjective, however you may want to evaluate you environment to see if everything open to the internet that is supposed to be.

 ### To Do
 * We plan on running Amass in a docker container so can run commands from the web server.
 This will be on the road map for this year.